On this page

-In partnership with Bupa, Macmillan are offering up to six sessions of free one-on-one counselling to people living with cancer.
-These sessions will be led by a qualified therapist, and could help you understand, manage and overcome difficult feelings you may be experiencing right now.
+Bupa is working in partnership with Macmillan to offer up to 6 free one-to-one remote counselling sessions for people living with cancer.
+These sessions, delivered by phone or video call are led by a qualified therapist, and can help you understand, manage and overcome difficult feelings you may have right now.

-The service could help improve your quality of life by:
+The service can help improve your quality of life by:

-- providing personalised support that is tailored to your circumstances
+- providing personalised support that responds to your situation and needs

-- reducing the sense of fear, anxiety and/or depression that you might be feeling
+- reducing the fear, anxiety and/or depression that you might be feeling

 - improving how you cope emotionally with living with cancer or after cancer

-- helping you feel empowered to manage your own emotions
+- helping you feel able to manage your own emotions

 - increasing your confidence and motivation.